Employment

 Professional Development at STS

 St. Timothy’s faculty and staff are always looking for ways to improve their impact in the classroom.
-In fact, each summer while students are taking a break from learning, teachers often choose to use a portion of their summer to pursue professional development opportunities.
-Thanks to the Annual Fund, St. Timothy’s is able to fully fund these continuing education opportunities for our teachers.
+Each summer while students are taking a break from learning, teachers often choose to use a portion of their summer to pursue professional development opportunities.
+Thanks to the Annual Fund, St. Timothy’s can fully fund these continuing education opportunities for our teachers.

 As a school, we remain committed to supporting our faculty and staff as they seek to build confidence in the classroom, to constantly improve their skills, and to stay up-to-date on the latest research-based teaching methods.